Bespoke software vs off-the-shelf software

 If you introduce an off-the-shelf package into your current processes, you may find that you need to adapt to accommodate it.
 This could lead to resistance from team members.

-With bespoke software, integration is one of the key considerations This software can be built to incorporate existing systems and databases without data loss or negative impact on your business.
+With bespoke software, integration with process and other systems is one of the key considerations.
+Bespoke software can be designed to seamlessly integrate with existing data, systems and processes to enhance operational efficiency and not hinder it.
 And if your company grows, the software can be customised and adapt with you.

 In this article learn: